leggomyfroggo/TBC/README.md

 In summary, build at your own risk.
 I am not liable for any damage or injury caused by your insatiable need to build a Game Boy named after a baby amphibian.

+# Navigating this Repo
+- The files you will need to produce the Tad Boy Color parts are located in the `production_files` folder.
+  - Files for each major piece are located in their own subfolders.
+  - In general, production files are named according to the name of the part plus a 6 digit date code indicating the date of release.
+  - Production files for old parts are located in those parts' respective `archive` folders.
+  - The latest versions of each part will be guaranteed to work with one another.
+I only recommend downloading archived versions if you really know what you're doing.

 # Bill of Materials(BOM)
 Below is the breakdown of all materials you will need to build a Tad Boy Color.